<aside> 🚨 in 10 seconds:

 To activate the license in your application, add one line of code like in the template below.
 Place it in your code somewhere before using the component for the first time.

 A good place is in the startup code of your application.
-For Xamarin Forms, it would be in the constructor of the App class in the common project.
+For Maui, it would be in the constructor of the App class in the common project.